The 2019 edition of the workshop, held at the City University on June 24-26, devoted one special session to the EU-funded project

 GROWINPRO special session – ‘Growth, Innovation, Productivity, Welfare’ – is organised by the project’s coordinator Andrea Roventini and will be articulated in two sub-sessions chaired respectively by Mauro Napoletano and Andrea Roventini.
 The event will gather contributions from GROWINPRO deputy coordinator Giovanni Dosi and project researchers Philippe Harting, Herbert Dawid, Mattia Guerini, Matteo Coronese, Elisa Palagi and Lilit Popoyan.

-During the three-day workshop, other special sessions will be dedicated to ‘Climate change and agent-based modelling’, and to ‘Behavioural and experimental analyses on macro-finance’.
-The Bank of England will organise a special session featuring the presentation of policy-relevant papers short-listed among those submitted to the workshop.
+During the three-day workshop, other special sessions were dedicated to ‘Climate change and agent-based modelling’, and to ‘Behavioural and experimental analyses on macro-finance’.
+The Bank of England organised a special session featuring the presentation of policy-relevant papers short-listed among those submitted to the workshop.

 Check here the details of the event